tacoss/data2code/Generator.md

 ##Defining a parser:
-A parser could be used to modify or adapt the data, generally is used to reduce login in the template
+A parser could be used to modify or adapt the data, generally is used to reduce logic in the template.
 ```javascript
 var gen = {
   template: {'readme{{title}}.md' : '{{title}}',